 The Black Diamond ReVolt is our favorite of the rechargeable lights due to its micro-USB charging and unique combination of strong performance, lightweight, and reasonable price.
 The ReVolt is above average in all categories except high-mode battery life.
 It casts an impressive 80-meter beam (about 180 feet), but not for long as we found the batteries degraded quickly to lose 90% of the initial brightness in just 1.1 hours in high mode.
 However, flood mode lighting is excellent, with an evenly lit and wide beam, and with above-average 72 hours low-mode battery life.
 Buyers should be aware that rechargeable batteries often perform better when new than old, but even with predictable declining performance, the ReVolt can be expected to remain impressive except for trail finding use.
 The ReVolt is unique in also being able to accept regular alkaline AAA batteries for added flexibility.

 It is worth noting that the BD Storm works well with high-quality NiMH batteries like the Panasonic Eneloop AAA, makes for a better performing rechargeable light, at about the same price, but without the convenience of USB charging.
-You might also consider combining the $20 list Petzl Tikkina with their USB rechargeable Petzl Core Battery for $30 list, which at $50 combined is $10 lower cost based on list price than the $60 list ReVolt.
+You might also consider combining the Petzl Tikkina with their USB rechargeable Petzl Core Battery which is lower-priced than the ReVolt.
 But, given that the price is similar, we think the added firepower of the ReVolt, or alternatively the even more powerful BD Storm with Panasonic Eneloop AAA batteries, are better a value.
 The ReVolt is designed to only work with Black Diamond brand AAA rechargeables, and it won't charge 3rd party NiMH batteries unless you hack them (not recommended).
 For those who travel to remote regions where battery replacement is impractical, or just want the convenience of the USB recharging, the ReVolt is a simple, convenient, and quality choice.

 Read review: Black Diamond ReVolt